smatechnologies/ibm-i-agent-docs/docs/reference/lsam-programs-and-files.md

 ## LSAM Program Custom Modifications

 SMA does not recommend that any modifications be made to its software.
-The task of controlling IBM i operations requires careful coordination between the LSAM and OpCon/xps.
+The task of controlling IBM i operations requires careful coordination between the LSAM and OpCon.
 Also, whenever SMA may issue an upgrade to the IBM i LSAM software, the presence of a custom modification would require special analysis and possibly additional procedures that would not be documented in the standard installation instructions.

 :::danger warning
 Be advised that if an SMA client attempts to modify or add to the IBM i LSAM software, any support issues that arise from such changes could be subject to time and materials billing from SMA, depending on the terms of the contract with SMA.
 :::

-When choosing to take advantage of the IBM i LSAM software commands that function as an API (application program interface) to the LSAM operations and to OpCon/xps controls, SMA recommends that custom programming be stored in a library or directory that is outside of the LSAM environment library list.
+When choosing to take advantage of the IBM i LSAM software commands that function as an API (application program interface) to the LSAM operations and to OpCon controls, SMA recommends that custom programming be stored in a library or directory that is outside of the LSAM environment library list.
 Be aware that new versions of the LSAM software could potentially change the API commands, so SMA recommends re-verifying any use of the LSAM API commands as an LSAM software upgrade is evaluated and tested before using the upgrade in a live production environment.

 SMA recognizes that utilizing the LSAM commands from non-SMA software might best be implemented by adding certain programs or commands to the existing LSAM library list.
 If this strategy is required, then all custom modifications must be located in the SMAPTF library (or its equivalent).
 Do not add any objects to the SMAPGM base programs library (or its equivalent).